luskaner/ageLANServer/README.md

 # Age LAN Server

-ℹ️ **Repository is now on maintenance due to lack of contributions/funding and having completed the main goals.
-Expect only updates to fix bugs and for dependencies/compiler.**

 Age LAN Server is a web server that allows you to play multiplayer **LAN** game modes without having an internet connection **to the game server**  ensuring the game LAN functionality is still available even if the official server